 Originally built in 1876, a Catholic church of its magnitude was, and still is, unusual in the deep South.

-Marvel at the Enormity of Ships Along the Savannah River
+Marvel at the Ships Along the Savannah River

 Still a major shipping lane, container ships travel right through Savannah's waterfront area along the Savannah River.
 Dwarfing the other river-going vessels, such as the water taxis, kids, and the young-at-heart can't help but be overwhelmed as the behemoth vessels pass.